These are chapter books series that are just too good to put down.

 DYSTOPIAN / ACTION / ROMANCE

 These mesmerizing stories pit a wealthy elite girl prodigy, June, against a slum-kid criminal named Day.
 June’s brother is supposedly murdered by Day so she decides to hunt him down.
 But, the truth is that the country is manipulating them both.
 Teens who like action plus romance will enjoy this series.

 Rot and Ruin by Jonathan Mayberry

 I didn’t even know what a zombie really was until I read this book.
 I wanted to give the zombie fiction a try.
 Surprisingly, I really loved it.
-Benny is required to become a zombie hunter but he has no choice.
+Benny is required to become a zombie hunter with no choice.
+But what happens when you’re supposed to kill zombies who were your former friends and family?
 The author skillfully makes the zombies somewhat sympathetic –a difficult task to be sure.
 It’s an absolutely compelling story and hard to put down– gift this to your reluctant reader teens!

 The Selection by Kiera Cass